 Make sure you have copies of your three credit reports on hand so you can give them the exact details.
 Chances are, they’ll identify items that are easy to remove and set you up with a case facilitator.

 There are a lot of perks that come along with hiring a professional credit repair company.
 A huge one is that they get the job done quickly.
 This can be particularly helpful if you’re repairing your credit in preparation for a major loan application like a house or car.

 They don’t risk being taken advantage of by anyone and know exactly what to say and what not to say.
-So if you have several late payments or just a few with other negative items listed on your credit repair, it’s definitely worth getting a professional opinion.
+So if you have several late payments or just a few with other negative items listed on your credit report, it’s definitely worth getting a professional opinion.